WAC Clearinghouse Writing Guide

 Related Information: Online Searches and Databases

 One way of getting to the sources which will discuss topics current to your discipline is by searching the various computer databases and search engines related to that discipline.
 A database is simply an arrangement of information by way of similar subject matter.
+Some multidisciplinary scholarly databases include ResearchGate, Google Scholar, and OpenAlex.
+There are more specialized databases as well for almost every discipline.
 For example, if you were researching a topic for a Sociology essay on group behavior of Deadheads, you might go to the Social Sciences Index to find sources related to your topic.

-For information on how to find relevant and useful databases, talk to the reference librarian in your library, or ask an expert in your field which databases he or she uses regularly.
+For information on how to find relevant and useful databases, talk to the reference librarian in your library, or ask an expert in your field which databases they use regularly.

 Related Information: Talking to Professionals in Your Discipline